I'm so glad you found

 1.)
 For what ages are your courses best suited?

-My classes are an ideal fit for ages 7 and up ( including adults!) however, advanced 5 and 6 year olds who are ready to move beyond process art have done well with my classes also.
+My online courses are an ideal fit for ages 6 and up ( including adults!) however, advanced 5 year olds who are ready to move beyond process art have done well with my classes also.

 2.)
 Can different ages do your classes at the same time?